bahrus/templ-mount/README.md

 It seems that HTML Templates, in particular node cloning [often](https://jsperf.com/clonenode-vs-createelement-performance/32) [provides](https://jsperf.com/innerhtml-vs-importnode/6) [the](https://github.com/sophiebits/innerhtml-vs-createelement-vs-clonenode) [best](https://stackoverflow.com/questions/676249/deep-cloning-vs-setting-of-innerhtml-whats-faster) performing way to generate HTML repeatedly.
 They also provide the ability to download content ahead of time, before it is scrolled into view, and stored in a low memory object, thanks to the inertness of HTML templates.
 Then, when needed, the content can materialize.
 If the content moves out of view, it could, if it is helpful, be temporarily placed into a deep hibernation mode.
 In other words, delete the materialized content, while holding on to the low-memory template from which it derived.
 This approach might be most beneficial on a low memory device.

 One of the driving forces behind this component is it allows applications to follow the [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power) and to send data to the browser in the format that the browser needs to ultimately consume, without (expensive) translations from one format into another.
-It can work well with server-side-centric frameworks, like PHP, asp.net MVC, Ruby on Rails, Django, pug, Java EE MVC, etc.
+It can work well with server-side-centric frameworks, like PHP, asp.net (core) MVC, Ruby on Rails, Django, pug, Java EE MVC, etc.

 If this functionality (or some variation) were [built into the browser](https://discourse.wicg.io/t/add-src-attribute-to-template/2721), it would also **provide a way of injecting ShadowDOM without JS, a [long](https://discourse.wicg.io/t/declarative-shadow-dom/1904/15) [sought](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Shadow-DOM.md) after [feature](https://github.com/whatwg/dom/issues/510)**.

+**NB:** A promising renewal of declarative Shadow DOM support is being debated.

 ## Significant to-do items.